-- •Siblings of students already attending the School - Children of former students - Children of Christian clergy or Teaching Staff - •Children with close family and/or historical connections to the School and following that: - •Suitability and date of application
+- Siblings of students already attending the School - Children of Christian clergy or Teaching Staff - Children of former students - Children with close family and/or historical connections to the School - A family affiliation with the Anglican Church - •A family affiliation with another Christian denomination and following that: - •The gender balance within a cohort - •Suitability and perceived commitment of students/parents to support the school's ethos and expectations. - •Date of application.